ccfontes/eg/README.md

 ```

 ## Roadmap
-  1. Mention:
-     - leiningen `test-selectors` for use of metadata
+  1. Mention leiningen `test-selectors` for use of metadata
   2. Support checkers in arbitrary places
   3. Support docstring for `ex`
   4. Suffix test name with '-slow' when using ':slow' selector